evhub/coconut/DOCS.md

 ### `recursive`

 Coconut provides a `recursive` decorator to perform tail recursion optimization on a function written in a tail-recursive style, where it directly returns all calls to itself.
-Do not use this decorator on a function not written in a tail-recursive style or you will get strange errors.
+Do not use this decorator on a function not written in a tail-recursive style or the function will likely break.

 ##### Example